sindresorhus/ora/readme.md

 Type: `boolean`<br>

-Force enabling or disabling of the spinner.
-If not specified, the spinner will enable if the `stream` being run inside a TTY context and/or not in a CI environment.
+Force enable/disable the spinner.
+If not specified, the spinner will be enabled if the `stream` is being run inside a TTY context (not spawned or piped) and/or not in a CI environment.

 ### Instance